-This is why we’re looking at making gravy now.
-You do not want to make a bad gravy for Thanksgiving.
+So, we’re looking at making gravy now.
+You do not want to make a bad gravy for your big holiday dinner.
 I know.
 I’ve done it.
 For my in-laws.
 [She shudders.]

-The thing is, gravy is the trickiest part of the whole shebang.
-The good news is that you can make it ahead.
+Gravy is the trickiest part of the whole shebang.
+Happily, you can make it ahead.
 You can make enough to float an oil tanker or just enough to drizzle on the turkey slices you’re eating by yourself.
 And if you make too much, it’s a terrific leftover.
-The bad news is that making gravy involves actually cooking rather than following a recipe.
+The bad news?
+Making gravy involves actually cooking rather than following a recipe.
 It’s the technique that counts and you have to practice.